Table of Contents

 Stephen Mark ARNOLDBSc, DipEd, MA Sydney, MEd Wollongong, PhD UNSW

-It has been almost thirty years since I began teaching mathematics (and an array of other subjects, from science and computing to music and German!) in New South Wales high schools, including over ten years as Head of Department in three different schools and twelve months as Deputy Principal of a large regional high school on the beautiful South Coast of New South Wales, where I live with my wife and four children.
+It has been forty years since I began teaching mathematics (and an array of other subjects, from science and computing to music and German!) in New South Wales high schools, including over ten years as Head of Department in three different schools and twelve months as Deputy Principal of a large regional high school on the beautiful South Coast of New South Wales, where I live with my wife and four children.
 I have taught teachers at several Australian universities, served as Information Systems Manager for a large Independent Catholic girls' school, managed the Australian Professional Development programme for schools and teachers for Texas Instruments, and served as Head of the School of Education at the Australian Catholic University, Signadou Campus, Canberra.
 I am now working as an educational consultant, supporting schools and teachers in their uptake and effective use of new technologies for teaching and learning.